Slenderman00/Open-Screen/readme.md

 Do you want to flex on your colleagues that you're on holiday in the Maldives?
 Well, fear no more because Open Screen is the solution.

-With the power of modern technologi Open Screen replaces your boring background with whatever you need!
+With the power of modern technology Open Screen replaces your boring background with whatever you need!

 credits:
 - https://www.flaticon.com/free-icon/green-screen_2059843